vrancurel/zk-stuff-manager/README.md

 # zk-stuff-manager

-NodeJS Zookeeper Stuff Manager: This program ensures that you will always have an owner (server) for a list of stuff (can be numbers, strings or whatever).
+This module ensures that you will always have an owner (server) for a list of stuff (can be numbers, strings or whatever).
 The module will first elect a leader, then the leader will ensure that the stuff is